 The previous discussion provides an argument for the rehabilitation of a certain form of nationalism.
 The word 'nationalism' should no longer be condemned, since it no longer involves a defence of the principle of nationality according to which each nation should have its own state.
-The word now refers only to the defence of the collective rights of nations, whether the word 'nation' is used in the ethnic, civic, cultural, diaspora or sociopolitical sense.
+The word now refers only to the defence of the collective rights of nations, whether the word 'nation' is understood in the ethnic, civic, cultural, diaspora, or sociopolitical sense.
 As long as we endorse a fundamental principle of tolerance toward the self-representations of different populations, we can and should protect and promote the collective rights of nations.
-Many authors reject the word 'nationalism' and suggest instead to replace it by some other expression, e.g. 'constitutional patriotism'.
-But by doing so, they show that they are in effect still under the spell of the dichotomy between the ethnic and civic conceptions of the nation.
+Many reject the word 'nationalism' and suggest instead replacing it with some other expression, e.g., 'constitutional patriotism'.
+But by doing so, they show that they are, in effect, still under the spell of the dichotomy between the ethnic and civic conceptions of the nation.
 They see nationalism as some kind of xenophobic and resentful exaltation of race and ethnicity, and believe that the only acceptable attachments are to a civic state and to its constitution.
-But we have seen that there were many different concepts of the nation and that the dichotomy was by itself not a satisfactory one.
+But we have seen that there were many different concepts of the nation, and that the dichotomy was by itself not a satisfactory one.
 The ethnic/civic dichotomy cannot adequately account for many nationalist movements.
-Those movements who are constrained by the principle of tolerance cannot be described as racist or xenophobic, nor can they be reduced to a mere form of constitutional patriotism.
+Those movements which are constrained by the principle of tolerance cannot be described as racist or xenophobic, nor can they be reduced to a mere form of constitutional patriotism.
 For we have seen that even constitutional patriotism could be morally problematic if it were promoted in a manner which fails to apply a principle of tolerance.

 This reassessment of nationalism can be made even more forcefully in the case of sociopolitical nations.
-Indeed, the defence and promotion of the collective rights of sociopolitical nations appear to be perfectly legitimate, because the principle of tolerance is constitutive to that kind of nation.
-A sociopolitical nation is much more than simply a multiethnic and pluricultural political community.
-It is also one which involves a recognition of its polyethnic and pluricultural character.
+Indeed, the defence and promotion of the collective rights of sociopolitical nations appear to be perfectly legitimate, because the principle of tolerance is constitutive of that kind of nation.
+A sociopolitical nation is much more than simply a multi-ethnic and pluricultural nation.
 It is one which acknowledges its deep diversity.
-In short, the principle of tolerance is built in the very concept of the sociopolitical nation.
-So when nationalism is so understood, not only can it be tolerated, it can and it indeed must be described as perfectly legitimate.
+In short, the principle of tolerance is built into the very concept of the sociopolitical nation.
+When nationalism is so understood, not only can it be tolerated, it can and indeed it must be described as perfectly legitimate.